-The Office of Health Professions Advising is aware of the substantial time commitment involved in writing letters of recommendation, and we would like to thank you for your efforts.
-As one of a group of letters written on behalf of applicants, yours is essential to the admissions process.
-A persuasive recommendation letter can have a significant impact on an applicant’s candidacy during this competitive process.
-After reading this material, if you have questions about writing letters or the professional school application process, do not hesitate to contact us at (609) 258-3144, email@example.com.
+The Office of Health Professions Advising appreciates the substantial time commitment involved in writing letters of recommendation and we thank you for your efforts.
+As one of a group of letters written on behalf of the applicant, yours is essential to the admissions process.
+A persuasive letter can have a significant impact on an applicant’s candidacy during this competitive process.

 - Please indicate how long you have known the applicant and in what context.

-- In addition to academic abilities, medical schools are particularly interested in evidence that the applicant demonstrates a range of premedical competencies, both intellectual/academic and professional:
+- Medical schools are particularly interested in evidence that the applicant demonstrates a range of premedical competencies, both intellectual/academic and professional:

 - Ethical responsibility to self and others

 - Interpersonal skills

 - Resilience and adaptability

 - When possible and if you believe it to be in the best interest of the student, please rank the applicant among other students you have known (e.g., “This applicant stands out among their peers for their [abc],” or, “This applicant is among the top three thesis students I have advised in x years in terms of their [xyz].”

 - Co-written and co-signed letters are welcomed (e.g., two mentors in a research experience, a professor and preceptor in a class).
 An applicant may approach you asking for this type of letter and it is at the recommenders’ discretion to determine whether to write together or separately.